-Innovation and Sustainability of the Restoration Interventions
+Innovation and Sustainability of the Restoration

-Although, it is difficult to establish the date the facility was built because of the multiple architectural stratification occurred over the years, its tiny and sinuous longitudinal development suggests that its origin can be dated back to the Middle Age.
+Although, it is difficult to establish the date the facility was built because of the multiple architectural stratifications occurred over the years, its tiny and sinuous longitudinal development suggests that its origin can be dated back to the Middle Age.

 The restoration works, which lasted for more than two years, were executed by respecting the original style of the building and by eliminating latter-day addition that made hard to reinterpret the design of the entire facility.
-The quality of the breathable and ecologic material adopted, the efficient thermo-acoustic insulation, and the LED lighting system, have allowed to reach higher levels of psychophysical wellbeing and a more sustainable use of the resources thanks to the low energetic consumption.
+The quality of the breathable and ecologic material adopted, the efficient thermo-acoustic insulation, and the LED lighting system, have allowed to reach higher levels of psychophysical wellbeing and a more sustainable use of the resources thanks to the low energy consumption.
 Moreover, piece of oaks bleached by wind, sun and sea were collected from the beaches of the town and used as natural decorations inside the facility.